The Fit Showgirl Guide to Navigating The Gym As A Beginner

 Find your routine.

 Now that you’ve hit the gym, had a cardio session and gotten a bit more acquainted with the layout it’s time to create your workout routine.
-This is where we go back to those goals you set in the beginning to help figure out what we should be doing.
+This is where we go back to those goals you set in the beginning to help figure out what you should be doing.
 A well-rounded program consists of both strength training and cardio but how much of each varies.

 Overall Health/Lose Weight: If your goals are more along the lines of lose weight (body fat) and tone up (gain muscle) start with 2-3 cardio sessions a week and 1-2 total body strength training sessions.
 As you become more comfortable at the gym and consistently make all your scheduled workouts this should shift to 2-3 strength training sessions and 1-2 cardio sessions.
 While cardio is great, the minute you step off that machine you stop burning calories.
 For long-term weight loss we need to build muscle in order to burn calories over a longer period of time and strength training will do exactly that.

 Gain Strength: If your goals are more along the lines of getting stronger and gaining muscle, you will want to start with 2 workouts a week and work towards 3.
 Start with total body workout consisting of 8-10 exercises with a weight that you can perform 8-12 reps to completion.
 The longer you workout and more gym savvy you become you can play around with sets, reps and splitting your workouts into upper and lower body.
-If your aren’t familiar at all with strength training equipment or muscle groups, consider hiring a personal trainer.
+If your aren’t familiar at all with strength training equipment or muscle groups consider hiring a personal trainer.
 Most gyms even offer a complimentary session with a trainer when you sign up.

 Build Endurance/Run a 5k: To build your cardio endurance try to hit 30 minute sessions 3x a week, slowly adding 5-10 minutes every week as you feel comfortable.
 Apps like Couch to 5k are a great program for improving endurance as well as prepping for that race.